 Get Ready for Open Enrollment

-Under the American Rescue Plan Act of 2021, you may be able to get more savings and lower costs on your health insurance coverage even if you didn’t qualify before.
+With the new enhanced subsidies for 2025, you may be able to get more savings and lower costs on your health insurance coverage even if you didn’t qualify before.

 The following is a list of things you may do to ensure you are ready for the Open Enrollment Period.

 - Educate yourself on the different types of health plans being offered (through an employer or insurance carrier).